EventSaucePHP/EventSauce/docs/docs/architecture.md

 ### Message Dispatcher

-The message dispatcher is responsible for sending messages to `Consumer`s.
+The message dispatcher is responsible for sending messages to `MessageConsumer`s.
 The core library ships with a `SynchronousMessageDispatcher` for when you don't need to process messages asynchronously.
 If you do want to process events in the background there are multiple options available.